The Onion: New York City (2001–2012)

 In April 2007, The Onion launched Onion News Network, a parody of "the visual style and breathless reporting of 24-hour cable news networks like CNN."
-In 2008, Kolb returned as head writer of the Onion News Network, while Dikkers handed off editorial control of The Onion itself to Joe Randazzo.
+In 2008, Kolb returned as head writer of Onion News Network, while Dikkers handed off editorial control of The Onion itself to Joe Randazzo.
 Randazzo first became a writer for The Onion in 2006 and became the first Onion editor with no connection to its initial era in Madison.

 In November 2009, The Onion released Our Front Pages: 21 Years of Greatness, Virtue, and Moral Rectitude From America's Finest News Source which was notable in not only compiling dozens of front pages from the publication's history as a news parody but also showcasing front pages from the publication's early, more casual campus humor focused era during the 1980s when the publication featured headlines such as, "Depressed?
 Try Liposuction on that Pesky Head."

 In July 2009, The Onion satirized media consolidation by leaking false rumors that the newspaper would be sold, which was widely reported by other outlets.
 Fictional Publisher Emeritus T. Herman Zweibel (portrayed by Dikkers) announced that he had sold the publication to a Chinese company—Yu Wan Mei Corporation—resulting in a week-long series of China-related articles throughout The Onions website and print editions.
 On July 22, 2009, editor Joe Randazzo clarified on NPR's All Things Considered that "we are, in fact, still a solvent independently owned American company."

 In August 2011, The Onions website began testing a paywall model, requiring a $2.95 monthly/$29.95 annual charge from non-U.S. visitors who wish to read more than about five stories within 30 days.
 "We are testing a meter internationally as readers in those markets are already used to paying directly for some (other) content, particularly in the UK where we have many readers", said the company's CTO Michael Greer.

 In September 2011, The Onion announced that it would move its editorial operations to Chicago, joining its corporate headquarters.
 That year, Onion News Network launched on television, and it was a major source of revenue amid diminished newspaper advertising in the aftermath of the 2008 financial crisis.
 Chicago and Illinois offered tax breaks for Internet video production, while New York City unions had bargained high wages for Onion writers.

 The move blindsided Onion writers, and they threatened to collectively resign.
 Writer Baratunde Thurston organized "Project Allium" (named after the Allium genus of onions) to have business incubator Betaworks acquire The Onion.
 Hannah responded by rejecting Betaworks' offer and convincing Dikkers to return as General Manager and Vice President of Creative Development to maintain the appearance of continuity.
 Around 85% of the staff resigned, including Randazzo.